bhansali-mukesh/Shell_Scripts_Utilities/Kubernetes/README.md

 # It Enquires Relevant Pod for the Given Command & Shows you Relevant Results
 # In Case, You Don't Provide Anything and Just Press Enter, It will take you to Pod Terminal

-oci :
-# Set Alias "oci" to Point to oci.sh instead of Directly Executing Command
-# Example
-#		oci session refresh
-# Kind of Command Interceptor
-# It Extract Realm and Region From Given Command
-# Adds them in Command Line and Execute
-# Update Kubernetes Configuration Files to Update Realm and Region, If Needed

 Auth :
 # Authenticate the Cloud Session
 # Example